bryant1410/sleekjs/Readme.md

 For updating an existing project, run
 `$ sleek update /path/to/projectdirectory`

-Locate your project and run `$ node app.js` from root
+Locate your project and run `$ npm install` to install dependecies, and then run `$ grunt` to strat the server

 See in action @ port `3001`